New Maruti Suzuki Ertiga vs Mahindra Marazzo: Specifications comparison

 Engines and gearboxes

 On offer with the new Ertiga will be the all-new, 1.5-litre, four-cylinder K15B petrol engine, replacing the older model’s 1.4-litre petrol engine.
-The Fiat-sourced 1.3-litre diesel engine will most likely be carried over from the current Ertiga.
+The Fiat-sourced 1.3-litre diesel engine has been carried over from the previous Ertiga.

-In terms of transmissions, the new Ertiga is expected to stick with a 5-speed manual for the petrol and diesel variants, and just like the current-gen Ertiga, there will be a 4-speed automatic available with the petrol engine.
+In terms of transmissions, the new Ertiga sticks with a 5-speed manual for the 105hp 1.5-litre petrol and 90hp, 1.3-litre diesel variants, and just like the previous Ertiga, there is a 4-speed automatic available with the petrol.
 There's not much in the way of choice with the Marazzo - there is just a 6-speed manual available.
 An automated manual transmission will eventually come, but again, only by 2020.

 |Maruti Suzuki Ertiga||Mahindra Marazzo|